 Every student is issued a locker at the beginning of the school year.
 The locker is for students to secure their personal belongings and valuables.
 Students may not leave their belongings in their team room.
-If a locker issued to a student malfunctions in any way, it is the responsibility of the student to inform a staff member.
+If a locker issued to a student malfunctions in any way, it is the student's responsibility to inform a staff member.
 Personal belongings and valuables are the responsibility of the student.
-Students must monitor and care for their own belongings.
+Students must monitor and care for their belongings.
 Vertus is not responsible for lost or stolen belongings and valuables.
-We ask students to come to school with only what they need each day and to leave at home any items that they do not need at school.
+We ask students to come to school with only what they need each day and leave at home any items they do not need at school.